LGBTI-phobic attacks reported in Armenia

 ILGA-Europe have received reports of LGBTI-phobic attacks against members of the community in Armenia.
 LAST UPDATED: 17 April

-**Content warning: some descriptions of the incidents are included below.**
+*Content warning: some graphic descriptions of violence are included below.*

 This follows the news that a trans woman was attacked in her own apartment on 27 February, also in Yerevan.
 Again, the updates came via an ILGA-Europe member, Right Side NGO.
 An attacker physically assaulted J, the 32-year-old woman, before locking her up and setting her apartment on fire.